FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Deepwoken-inspired RP-Combat Concept.md

 Effect: Hold your weapon over your head and engulf it in flames before swinging down and slashing your opponent with a flaming blade whilst scorching the earth to the sides.

 Properties: Move up to 5ft in any direction before attacking with the Mantra; can break breakable/broken/weakened objects/surfaces.

-Deals 2 Damage, 4 Posture Damage on-block, inflicts Burn on successful hit, and at TL 5 with Firecharm it Insta-Guardbreaks on block.
+Deals 2 Fire Damage, 4 Posture Damage on-block, inflicts Burn on successful hit, and at TL 5 with Firecharm it Insta-Guardbreaks on block.

 While using the Starkindred Oath's Starkindred Wings, Fire Blade can now move the user 5-15ft first whilst charging for an additional 0.5 seconds before unleashing a 2 second-long large fire plume that's 15ft wide, 30ft long, and 20ft high.
 Creatures stuck in the plume take 1d4 damage per-second.

 Optional Modifiers: Mainly gains benefits from Duration and Intensity Modifiers; does not have any Unique Effects from Modifiers.